xwu20/wmg_agent/specs/README.md

 The success rate should be about 99%.

 [train_wmg_on_flat_babyai.py](train_wmg_on_flat_babyai.py)
-trains a new WMG agent on random BabyAI episodes with flat images, until it reaches a success rate of 99% on 10,000 random episodes.
+trains a new WMG agent on random BabyAI episodes with flattened native images, until it reaches a success rate of 99% on 10,000 random episodes.

 [test_wmg_on_flat_babyai.py](test_wmg_on_flat_babyai.py)